cdevents/spec/spec.md

 ## Overview

-The specification is structured in three main parts:
+The specification is structured in two main parts:

 - The [*context*](#context), made of mandatory and optional *attributes*, shared by all events